Musikhjälpen: Musikhjälpen 2008

-In 2008, Sweden held the event for the first time, with SVT Sveriges Radio and Radiohjälpen as main organizers.
-Each year since the show has been held and broadcast as Musikhjälpen.
+The event was held for the first time in 2008, organized by Sveriges Television, Sveriges Radio and Radiohjälpen.

 The 2008 glass house stood at Gustaf Adolfs torg in Malmö from 13 to 19 December.
-The show was broadcast around the clock at Sveriges Radio P3 and Din gata 100,6, and also on SVT2 at certain schedules during the day.
+The show was broadcast around the clock at Sveriges Radio P3 and Din gata 100,6, and also on SVT2 at certain times of day.
 It was hosted by the radio presenters Kitty Jutbring, Henrik Torehammar and Ehsan Noroozi.
 A daily half-hour highlights show Musikhjälpen: Extra was hosted by Fredrik Ekelund and Charlotte Lundgren.
 Singer Jason Diakité (also known by his stage name Timbuktu) was a reporter, and traveled a month before Musikhjälpen to Congo, where he met refugees and assisted the organization on the ground.

 In its first year, Musikhjälpen gained 3,016,247 SEK in donations.